Bob Welch (musician): Recovery and second marriage

-Following the release of Eye Contact (which failed to chart), Welch took to partying with Guns N' Roses, who were rehearsing in his garage.
-He became addicted to cocaine and heroin, and was hospitalized for detox in spring of 1985.
+Following the release of Eye Contact (which failed to chart), Welch started partying with Guns N' Roses, who were rehearsing in his garage.
+He became addicted to cocaine and heroin and was hospitalized for detox in spring of 1985.
 Welch reflected on that era as "being a very bad boy, very decadent, very cynical, VERY stoned.
 It was not a good time."

 The day he was released from detox, he was introduced to Wendy Armistead by Taryn Power (Tyrone Power's daughter) and Tony Sales at The Central (now The Viper Room).
-Welch and Armistead were married in December 1985 and moved to Phoenix, Arizona, to maintain Welch's sobriety.
+Welch and Armistead were married in December 1985 and moved to Phoenix, Arizona to maintain Welch's sobriety.
 Welch abstained from all illegal drugs for the rest of his life.

 While in Phoenix, they formed a short-lived group called Avenue M. The group went on tour and recorded one song for a greatest hits compilation.
-Welch and Armistead later moved to Nashville, Tennessee, and remained married until his death.
+Welch and Armistead later moved to Nashville, Tennessee and remained married until his death.

 Death and legacy

 Three months before his death, Welch underwent spinal surgery.
 The procedure was unsuccessful and doctors told him his condition would not improve.

 On June 7, 2012, around 6:00 a.m., Welch died by suicide, shooting himself in his Nashville home where his wife Wendy—for whom he left a nine-page suicide note and love letter—discovered his body.
 He was 66 years old.

 Wendy died on November 28, 2016, from chronic obstructive pulmonary disease and heart disease, also aged 66.

 An exhibit chronicling Welch's career opened at The Musicians Hall of Fame in Nashville on August 27, 2018.
-Despite the lawsuit over a decade earlier, Fleetwood wrote a tribute for the exhibit.
+Despite the lawsuit 24 years earlier, Fleetwood wrote a tribute for the exhibit.
 Welch's estate has endowed a scholarship to support Belmont School of Music students.